SaxionMechatronics/px4_offboard_lowlevel/instructions/demo.md

 # Simulation Demo
 This file provides the steps needed to run the demo.
 The steps shown in ``instructions/setup.md`` must be completed first.

-> **WARNING:** This demo is not safe for use on real hardware, the circle trajector generator may cause agressive and unpredictable behavior upon takeoff.
+> **WARNING:** This demo may result in upredictable behaviour, only use in a closed off controlled environment.

 ## 1. Start the simulation
 Navigate to your PX4-Autopilot folder ande execute: